pprathameshmore/QuoteGarden/README.md

 ## API Documentation

-#### The older version of API is now decrepitating soon.
+#### The older version of API is now deprecating soon.
 Please upgrade to new version 2 (V2) API routes for improved performance, caching, paging, etc.

 ### Get a random quote